Manage swarm security with public key infrastructure (PKI)Estimated reading time: 4 minutes

-The swarm mode public key infrastructure (PKI) system built into Docker Engine makes it simple to securely deploy a container orchestration system.
-The nodes in a swarm use mutual Transport Layer Security (TLS) to authenticate, authorize, and encrypt the communications between themselves and other nodes in the swarm.
+The swarm mode public key infrastructure (PKI) system built into Docker makes it simple to securely deploy a container orchestration system.
+The nodes in a swarm use mutual Transport Layer Security (TLS) to authenticate, authorize, and encrypt the communications with other nodes in the swarm.

 When you create a swarm by running

-communications with other nodes that join the swarm.
-If you prefer, you can pass
+with other nodes that join the swarm.
+If you prefer, you can specify your own

 The manager node also generates two tokens to use when you join additional nodes to the swarm: one worker token and one manager token.
 Each token includes the digest of the root CA’s certificate and a randomly generated secret.
-When a node joins the swarm, it uses the digest to validate the root CA certificate from the remote manager.
-It uses the secret to ensure the node is an approved node.
+When a node joins the swarm, the joining node uses the digest to validate the root CA certificate from the remote manager.
+The remote manager uses the secret to ensure the joining node is an approved node.

-Each time a new node joins the swarm, the manager issues a certificate to the node that contains a randomly generated node id to identify the node under the certificate common name (CN) and the role under the organizational unit (OU).
-The node id serves as the cryptographically secure node identity for the lifetime of the node in the current swarm.
+Each time a new node joins the swarm, the manager issues a certificate to the node.
+The certificate contains a randomly generated node ID to identify the node under the certificate common name (CN) and the role under the organizational unit (OU).
+The node ID serves as the cryptographically secure node identity for the lifetime of the node in the current swarm.

 The diagram below illustrates how worker manager nodes and worker nodes encrypt communications using a minimum of TLS 1.2.

 The example below shows the information from a certificate from a worker node: